Sunday, May 5, 2019

 "Thundering along on its three-day journey across Europe, the Famous Orient Express came to a stop in the night.
 Snowdrifts blocked the line.
 Everything was quiet.
 Surrounded by the silent Balkan hills, the passengers settled down for the night.
 Hercule Poirot did not sleep well.
 He awoke with a start in the small hours, roused by a loud groan from nearby.
 At the same moment the ping of a bell sounded sharply.
 Someone said: "It was nothing, a mistake..."
 Then Hercule Poirot heard no more and after a while dozed off uneasily.
 But in the morning the man in the next compartment lay dead; stabbed viciously and frenziedly, over and over again---and the murderer was still on the train..."

-Dodd, Mead & Co., published a hardcover book-club-edition of Murder on the Orient Express in the fall of 1974.
+Dodd, Mead & Co., published a hardcover book-club-edition (bce) of Murder on the Orient Express in the fall of 1974.
 It was in effect a movie tie-in of the just released Sidney Lumet film, with the principal cast featured in a montage of floating heads on the dustjacket.
 Pocket followed suit in February, 1975, with their 37th printing, retaining the same artwork (note the disparaging difference in image quality between the two formats).
 The art was produced by Canadian born Allan Mardon (1931- ), who is mostly recognized now as a fine arts painter of very large-scale works.
 His subjects usually depict North American history and myths but he began his career like so many other artists as a New York based magazine illustrator.
 Sports Illustrated, Ladies Home Journal, Redbook, Time and National Geographic, were just a few of his many clients.
 He also produced book covers for the Franklin Library, Knopf, Ballantine and Fawcett, among others.

 "Snowbound in the Balkan hills, the passengers on the Orient Express awaken to the shocking news that one of their number had been viciously murdered in the night.
 With a business more grim than murder afoot, Poirot has not a moment to waste.
 For the Killer is still at large on the train..."

 Fontana published this paperback in 1987.
 Another Tom Adams perhaps, replacing Martin Baker?
 Or is it just a photo?
+Of special note is the handkerchief with the letter H stitched on it.

 Black Dog & Levanthal Publishers of New York issued this hardcover edition in 2006, with a photograph of a train on the cover by Michael S. Yamashita.
 Overal book design and interior was credited to Elizabeth Driesbach.

 This mass-market paperback edition from HarperCollins was published in April of 2011.
-The bold color contrasts and font are certainly striking, but no credit was given to a designer or photographer.
+The bold color, contrasts and font are certainly striking, but no credit was given to a designer or photographer.

 "The murderer is with us---on the train now..."